LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 Ble/Custom Descriptor Implementation/Readme.md

 This example demonstrates how descriptors for properties could be set dynamically in relation to the language of the app the device is connected to.

 # Hardware

-- TWO LEDs are used in this example.
+- Two LEDs are used in this example.
 The LEDs can be toggled by the two button properties.
 The built in LED indicates the connection status.

 The schematic shows the common test circuit - not all elements are used.

 ![Test Circuit](GeneralSchematic_Nano33Ble.png)